 This tutorial uses Zandronum as the Doom port to run the game engine and Doomseeker to manage the servers.
 The aim is to set-up a Coop online game with minimal computer and server knowledge.
-However, here are also all the information you need for single player enjoyment.
+However, there is also all the information you need for single player enjoyment.

 Place these .wad files in the installation folder of Zandronum.

-Place the brutal*.pk3 file in the installation folder of Zandronum, or elsewhere.
+Place the Brutal Doom .pk3 file (currently bd21rc1fix.pk3) in the installation folder of Zandronum.

 I will begin with how to configure Zandronum to play in the best conditions, then move on to the multiplayer part with Doomseeker and how to create a simple server.